-A million-dollar question for some, a straight answer for others but pretty much every parent has already asked themselves: how much screen time should they allow for their kid?
-We do not want to fiddle you around too much so we might as well shoot the answer straight away—nobody really knows.
+A million-dollar question for some, a straight answer for others, but pretty much every parent has already asked themselves: how much screen time should they allow their kid?
+We do not want to fiddle with you too much, so we might as well shoot the answer straight away—nobody really knows.

-After all, surely the screen time cuts can be make on YouTube and entertainment content, rather than on vision therapy?
+Surely the screen time cuts can be made on YouTube and entertainment content, rather than on vision therapy?